Internet Explorer has a broken split function

 var txt = "a|b||c||d|e|f";

-that you split on the | character you would expect eight pieces.
-Internet Explorer will only give you six pieces instead of eight because the 3rd and 5th element is a null string.
+and you split on the | character you would expect eight pieces.
+Internet Explorer will only give you six pieces instead of eight because the 3rd and 5th elements are null strings.
 The problem is compounded if your string starts or ends with a | character.

 Note: looks like this is fixed in IE9.